kontent-ai/integration-commercetools/README.md

 ![Api client settings](docs/commercetools-setup-3.png)

-- Copy all of the generated credentials as these will be needed for the custom element setup that takes place inside of the Kentico Kontent application.
+- Copy all of the generated credentials as these will be needed for the custom element setup that takes place inside of the Kontent application.
 The [following section](#configuring-the-custom-element) describes each of the generated settings and shows you, how to create the final configuration object for your element.

 > **⚠ WARNING: You won't be able to access the credentials screen once you close it.**